saastechacademy/foundation/udm/beginner/product-category-type.md

 #### 3. View Allow
 - **Purpose**: View Allow is optional and special purpose category for a catalog.
 If `VIEW_ALLOW` Category exists for a catalog, then all the products are required to be associated with this category to be visible on front store.
 - **Category Type**: `CATALOG_CATEGORY`
 - **Example**: Lets create the `VIEW_ALLOW` category and place relevant products in it.
-Their phones were released few months after the laptop.
+Their laptops were released few weeks after thier phones.
 ```
 {
   "ProductCategory": {
     "productCategoryId": "VIEW_ALLOW",
     "productCategoryTypeId": "CATALOG_CATEGORY",
-    "categoryName": "Browse Root"
+    "categoryName": "View Allow"
   }
   "ProductCategoryMember": [
     {